MAIF/shapash/README.md

 <a name="how_shapash_works"></a>
 ## ⚙️ How Shapash works
-**Shapash** is an overlay package for libraries dedicated to the interpretability of models.
+**Shapash** is an overlay package for libraries focused on model interpretability.
 It uses Shap or Lime backend to compute contributions.
-**Shapash** builds on the different steps necessary to build a machine learning model to make the results understandable
+**Shapash** builds upon the various steps required to create a machine learning model, making the results more understandable.

 <p align="center">
   <img src="https://raw.githubusercontent.com/MAIF/shapash/master/docs/_static/shapash-diagram.png" width="700" title="diagram">
 </p>

-**Shapash** works for Regression, Binary Classification or Multiclass problem. <br />
+**Shapash** is suitable for Regression, Binary Classification or Multiclass problem. <br />
-It is compatible with many models: *Catboost*, *Xgboost*, *LightGBM*, *Sklearn Ensemble*, *Linear models*, *SVM*. <br />
+It is compatible with numerous models: *Catboost*, *Xgboost*, *LightGBM*, *Sklearn Ensemble*, *Linear models*, *SVM*. <br />

 If your model is not in the list of compatible models, it is possible to provide Shapash with local contributions calculated with shap or another method.
 [Here's](https://github.com/MAIF/shapash/blob/master/tutorial/explainer_and_backend/tuto-expl05-Shapash-using-Fasttreeshap.ipynb) an example of how to provide contributions to Shapash.
-An [issue](https://github.com/MAIF/shapash/issues/488) is created to improve this use case.
+An [issue](https://github.com/MAIF/shapash/issues/488) has been created to enhance this use case.

 Shapash can use category-encoders object, sklearn ColumnTransformer or simply features dictionary. <br />
 - Category_encoder: *OneHotEncoder*, *OrdinalEncoder*, *BaseNEncoder*, *BinaryEncoder*, *TargetEncoder*